-- (i) A homeless parent/guardian and student may want to enroll without transcript/grade records.
-If so, enroll the student while school administrative personnel contact the former school about immunization information and tentative placement.
-They should then request a 30-day in state or a 90-day out-of-state extension certificate for immunization from the Superintendent or a designee.
-If it is determined that no records are available or exist, the local school should create a cumulative record folder in accordance with established guidelines.
-School administrative personnel should obtain a simple release from the parent/guardian to facilitate release of the information by former school/school district. - (ii) The school administrative personnel should contact the local health department to obtain information about the immunization status of a homeless student.
+- (i) A homeless parent/quardian and student may want to enroll without transcript/grade records.
+If so, enroll student while school administrative personnel contact the former school about immunization information and tentative placement.
+They should then request a 30state or a 90-day out-of-state extension day in certificate for immunization from the Superintendent or a designee.
+If it is determined that no records are available or exist, the local school should create a cumulative record folder in accordance with established administrative personnel quidelines.
+School obtain a simple release from the parent/quardian to facilitate release of the information by former school/ school district. - (ii) The school administrative personnel should contact the local health department to obtain information about the immunization status of a homeless student.
 If there are no records of the homeless student's immunization status, an appointment for the student needs to be made within the local health department and follow-up provided to ensure that the student has been immunized.